-- In most cases, outpatient individual mental health care can be hugely successful when combined with a healthy and productive environment.
+- In most cases, outpatient mental health care can be hugely successful when combined with a healthy environment.

 - You won’t need to handle the suffering and discomfort that causes most people to relapse when they try to overcome withdrawal alone.

-The WAISMANN DETOX® has been providing detox and a tailored treatment plan for patients who have an opioid addiction.
-Our goal is to offer an opioid-free solution, while minimizing withdrawal symptoms and reduce drug cravings as fast, as safe and as comfortable as possible.
+The WAISMANN DETOX® has provided detox and a tailored treatment plan for patients who have an opioid addiction.
+Our goal is to offer an opioid-free solution while minimizing withdrawal symptoms and reducing drug cravings as fast, safe, and as comfortable as possible.
 Depending on your unique health needs, you can confidentially complete treatment in as little as 5-10 days.
 Our detox success rate is nearly 100%.

 Contact one of the caring, professional representatives to learn more about the best treatment option for you.
 Ask us about rapid detox, medically assisted opioid detox, and aftercare treatment options.
-Let us help you become completely opioid-free, with a more comfortable, quicker, safer detox.
+Let us help you become utterly opioid-free with a more comfortable, quicker, safer detox.